youkai-pl/lanchat/README.md

 ### Usage

+Lanchat.Terminal UI is split into several tabs.
+You can switch between them using "Tab" and "Shift+Tab".

 #### Connecting

 Use `/connect <IP address>` command to connect with other user in network.
 You also can use domain name